Kornweiss-Medical-LLC/KMLLC/docs/labcorp.md

 **Results**

-Your results will be accessible here: https://patient.labcorp.com/.
+Your results will be accessible via the [Labcorp Patient Portal](https://patient.labcorp.com/).
 Some tests may result within one or two days.
 Others may take several days or even longer than a week.